NTech-Lab/docs/docs/regenerate_facens.rst

         * :samp:`/opt/ntech/var/lib/tarantool/shard_{N}/xlogs`
         * :samp:`/opt/ntech/var/lib/tarantool/shard_{N}/index`

 #.
-If facens of the old and new models differ in size, update the facen size in the ``FindFace.start`` section of the Tarantool configuration file :samp:`/etc/tarantool/instances.enabled/FindFace_{shard_N}.lua` for each shard.
+If facens :ref:`differ in size <models>` for the old and new models, update the facen size in the ``FindFace.start`` section of the Tarantool configuration file :samp:`/etc/tarantool/instances.enabled/FindFace_{shard_N}.lua`.
+Do so for each shard.

    .. code::